tanzhanwen/CSC301Project-SearchBlueprint/Phase1/iteration_planning.md

 #### Release and Iteration Planning for Phase 1 ####

-User stories we plan to implement for our first release:
+User stories/features we plan to implement for our first release:
 * As a beginner developer, I want a simple list of instructions on how to use the tutorial. **(1)**
 * As a beginner/student developer, I want to know the skeletal concept of entire search engine operations. (web crawler, indexing, etc). **(3)**
 * As a beginner developer I would like an interactive glossary of computer jargons while going through the interactive tutorials so that I can get a clearer understanding of what I am doing. (possible API). **(4)**